Five reasons to attend TC Early Stage online – TechCrunch

 1. Learn how to fundraise effectively

 Top venture capitalists from Greylock, General Catalyst, Accel, Plexo Capital and more will share their secrets on how to raise funds for your company.
-For example if you need to optimize your pitchdeck or deciding whether to bootstrap or pitfalls to avoid when pitching or even how to get your company acquired this is the place where you will be able to learn it all from seed to IPO.
+For example, if you need to optimize your pitch deck or decide whether to bootstrap or identify pitfalls to avoid when pitching or even learn how to get your company acquired, this is the place where you will be able to learn it all from seed to IPO.

 2. Focus on growing your bottom line

-In order to grow, you have to build and engage your audience but how do you stand out in the crowd?
+In order to grow, you have to build and engage your audience, but how do you stand out in the crowd?
 What’s the secret sauce for growth?
 At TC Early Stage, we’ll have several marketing mavens on tap to provide the tips and tricks you’ll need to develop your brand’s personality and teach you how to get in front of new clients.

 3. Operate at maximum efficiency

 To make sure the machine is operating at its best, all of the pieces need to work together effectively.
-As you are hiring employees, developing and securing your company’s tech stack, building out your board, or structuring your term sheets, these workshops can help you to fine tune all of the functional puzzle pieces of your company that make it run.
+As you are hiring employees, developing and securing your company’s tech stack, building out your board or structuring your term sheets, these workshops can help you fine tune all of the functional puzzle pieces of your company that make it run.

 4. Expand your network

-Not only will you have the experts to meet but you’ll also have hundreds of other founders who are at your disposal to share best practices, meet other investors and service providers and expand your social graph.
+Not only will you have experts to meet but you’ll also have hundreds of other founders who are at your disposal to share best practices, meet other investors and service providers and expand your social graph.
 It’s the icing on the cake to augment your entire TC Early Stage experience.
 Plus you’ll be able to kick-start your networking with other attendees before the show even begins!

-5. Spaces are limited
+5. Space is limited

 We’re keeping these sessions as intimate as possible so you have opportunities to engage with speakers and get the most out of each workshop.
 Some sessions have already reached capacity, so you’ll want to act fast and register now.
-All of the sessions will be exclusively available for TC Early Stage attendees to view after the event concludes so if you miss one, you’ll still be able to watch the session on demand.
+All of the sessions will be exclusively available for TC Early Stage attendees to view after the event concludes, so if you miss one, you’ll still be able to watch the session on-demand.
 Get your tickets now and secure your seat at TC Early Stage online.